Tile Calculator

 You need approximately 1 tile per square foot when using 12x12 inch tiles with standard grout lines (1/8 inch).
 With grout lines factored in, you actually need slightly less than 1 tile per square foot, but always round up and add 10% for waste to ensure you have enough.

-How much grout do I need?
+How much grout do I need per square foot?

 Grout coverage depends on tile size, thickness, and grout joint width.
 For 12x12 inch tiles with 1/8-inch grout joints, you need approximately 1 lb of unsanded grout per 30-40 sq ft.
 For wider joints (1/4 inch or more), use sanded grout and plan for about 1 lb per 15-20 sq ft.
 A 25 lb bag covers 200-250 sq ft with standard 12x12 tiles.